Charles Dickens Literary Tour

 Dickens in Portsmouth & Winchester (9 hours)

-Visit Portsmouth where your tour will include the birthplace of Dickens where he was born in a modest house 200 years ago.
+Visit Portsmouth and the modest house were Dickens' was born 200 years ago.
 The small terraced house has been restored, decorated and furnished in the Regency style appropriate to his parents.
-There is a lot of Dicken's memorabilia here as well as an exhibition.
-Charles Dickens' Birthplace Museum will be open from 28 January 2012.

 Rochester & Canterbury or Broadstairs (10 hours)